MetPX/sarracenia/doc/mesh_gts.rst

 do not require rigid standardization, but can be implemented by each NMC to fit their needs.

+In practice, Canadian deployments achieve sub-second warning forwarding using only this strategy of separate queues for high priority warnings.

 On Including Content in the Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~